AriMirsky/InvertedPendulumGame/README.md

 ## Usage

-Run the ____ file to run the game.
+Run the App.java file to run the game.
 The game has four stages, the position of the pendulum, the velocity, acceleration, and jerk.
 Beat all four and you win!

 ## Getting Started